On this page

 Error: django.db.utils.IntegrityError: UNIQUE constraint failed: auth_user.username

-Cause 1: Duplicate Value on UNIQUE Field
+Cause 1: Duplicate Value on a UNIQUE Field

 python